pxlnic/100-days-of-frontend-code-2022/log.md

 # 100 Days Of Code - Log

+## Day 9: March 8, 2022

+**Today's Progress:** Data Form reset confirmation Logic
+- Started implementing logic for confirm data change in form
+    - Added a field to state to set when modal opens
+- Started creating modal component
+- Need to add an async/await to allow for clicking on modal

+**Thoughts:** Not a lot of time spent on this today (work stuff), but started to flesh out creating a confirmatio modal for when data would be lost in Modal.

+**Link to work:** In the 'vue-js-todo-app' folder

+**Image:** N/A

+***

 ## Day 8: March 7, 2022

 **Today's Progress:** Code clean up, enhanced logic planning, ...